niti-go/Niti-Portfolio-Planning-Tool/README.md

 # Niti's Portfolio Planning Tool
 ## Description
-Welcome to my Portfolio Planning Tool!
-This program is a GUI-based tool built with Python using the Tkinter, yfinance, and matplotlib libraries for portfolio planning.
-It allows users to add securities to their portfolio, calculate the portfolio beta and number of shares, and view a graph of the trailing 30-day performance.
+This is a GUI-based tool that allows users to add securities to a portfolio, calculate the portfolio beta and number of shares, and view a graph of the trailing 30-day performance.

 ## Prerequisites
 Before running the program, make sure you have the following dependencies installed: